kuladeepmantri/InternProjects/TOMCAT-CTF/README.md

 # TOMCAT_HOST
-This project demonstrates how to capture the flag of My TomCat.
+This project demonstrates how to capture the flag of My TomCat Host.

 Requirements -
 1. VirtualBox of your choice.